-- Elections to the board of directors, to the board oversight committee and the position of auditor shall be by majority vote and by secret ballot.
-The highest polling candidate shall serve a three year term, the next highest polling candidate will serve a two year term, and the next highest polling candidate will serve a one year term. - When nominations are announced tellers 3. shall be appointed by the chair and ballot papers shall be distributed.
-Nominations shall be in the following order: (a) nominations for auditor; (b) nominations for members of the board oversight committee; (c) nominations for directors.
+- 2. Elections to the board of directors, to the board oversight committee and the position of auditor shall be by majority vote and by secret ballot. - When nominations are announced tellers 3 shall be appointed by the chair and ballot papers shall be distributed.
+Nominations shall be in the following order: (a) nominations for auditor: (b) nominations for members of the board oversight committee; (c) nominations for directors.
 When voting is completed, the votes shall be taken and tallied by the tellers.
 Any ballot paper which contains votes for more than the number required to be elected shall be void.
 All elections shall be by secret ballot and by majority vote.
 When the votes have been counted by the tellers, the results shall be announced by the chair.
 In the event that all vacancies are not filled by the first ballot further ballots shall be taken as required.
-In the event of an equality of votes between candidates for the remaining vacancies not filled in accordance with the above procedure one further ballot shall be taken and should that ballot fail to determine the issue, the vacancies shall be
+In the event of an equality of votes between candidates for the remaining vacancies not filled in accordance with the above procedure one further ballot shall be taken and should that ballot fail to determine the issue, the vacancies shall be filled by lot from among such candidates having an equality of votes.

-The Heritage Credit Union team look forward to meeting all our members at the 2018 AGM.
+The Heritage Credit Union team look forward to meeting all of our members at the 2019 AGM.

-To ensure entry to the AGM, and to ensure your right to vote, you must bring your passbook or other proof of membership filled by lot from among such candidates having an equality of votes.
+To ensure entry to the AGM, and to ensure your right to vote, you must bring your passbook or other proof of membership